-- Rehearse your presentation in front of an audience. - Make sure you are able to stay within 12 min time limit.
+- Rehearse your presentation in front of an audience. - Make sure you are able to stay within the 12 minutes time limit.
 If you exceed the time limit, the chairman will stop your presentation. - Speak slowly, loudly and clearly.
-Use short sentences; they are easier to understand.
+Use short sentences, they are easier to understand. - Remember that most of the people in your audience will know less about your subject than you know, thus keep it as simple as possible.

-- Remember that most of the people in your audience will know less than you about your subject, thus keep it as simple as possible. - Restrict yourself to one slide per 1-2 min.
+• Restrict yourself to one slide per 1-2 min.

-Related to the theme
+Related to the theme:

-According to the motto of this year's symposium "Science Cocktail: Mixing Disciplines to Drive Innovation," we encourage all Empa PhD Students to incorporate the interdisciplinary theme into their presentations and highlight how their research breaks boundaries of traditional disciplines.
+According to the motto of this year's symposium "Sustainable Innovation for a Green Future - What is your plan?", we encourage all Empa PhD Students to emphasize in the presentations how their research contributes to the development of a more sustainable, greener and healthier world.